 The Importance Of Quality Sleep

 In a British study, scientists also found that people who are consistently sleep deprived (defined as sleeping five hours or less a night) are at greater risk for high blood pressure and cardiovascular problems.
 Insufficient sleep also raises your risk for obesity, diabetes, depression, alcoholism, and automobile accidents.
-Plus, a 2007 University of California–Berkeley study confirmed the obvious: Sleep deprivation directly affects areas of the brain that deal with mood and concentration.
+Plus, a 2007 University of California–Berkeley study confirmed the obvious: sleeplessness directly affects areas of the brain that deal with mood and concentration.
+Hence, quality sleep is an important part of healthy living

 According to the National Institutes of Health, the average adult sleeps less than seven hours per night.
 In today’s fast-paced society, six or seven hours of sleep may sound pretty good.
 In reality, though, it’s a recipe for chronic sleep deprivation.